Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I was searching for a drink that is easy to make and I tried them all.
 Vodka lemon, Whiskey sour, Averna sour, and many more (ok I skipped Tequila...).
 So I worked my way through the supermarket's liquor shelf from left to right.
 One day I found myself in front of the far right side of that shelf, the rum area.

 I thought "hmm, the last time I had rum I was a teenager and it gave ma a bad headache".
 But on the other hand this kind of liquor wasn't on my radar at all, so I knew nothing about it.
 I chose a bottle that I never saw before - Meyer's dark rum.
 Because I didn't know what flavour I was about to experience, I also bought Schweppes ginger ale, bitter lemon and cola.
 Just to be sure.
 Long story short: it tastes awesome in any event!
 In fact I tried orange juice, apple juice, coconut milk and even hazelnut milk.
 Trust me: if you like the type of juice you mix it with, you cannot go wrong with Myer's dark rum!
 It's gonna fit perfectly.
 I have to admit though...
 Cola is my favourite mix.
 I always have a bottle of Myer's at home.

 Heavy molasses on the nose, and a rich caramel/treacle delight to drink.
 I found it better on the rocks which helped separate the complex flavours.
-This one is wasted mixed with cola but is pretty good in a grog or with ginger and lime.
+This one gives a nice caramel kick when mixed with cola.

 Classic and must have for any bar.
 Great floater on Mai Tai's